-Alternative forms of management consist of not undergoing the surgical procedure or wearing undergarments to help mask the appearance of large breasts.
+Both reduction mammoplasty and mastopexy are elective surgical operations.
+Alternative treatments would consist of not undergoing the surgical procedure, physical therapy to treat pain complaints, or wearing undergarments to support large or sagging breasts.
 In selected patients, liposuction has been used to reduce the size of large breasts.
-Risks and potential complications are also associated with alternative forms of treatments.
+Risks and potential complications are associated with alternative surgical forms of treatment.

 Every surgical procedure involves a certain amount of risk and it is important that you understand these risks and the possible complications associated with them.
 In addition, every procedure has limitations.
 An individual's choice to undergo a surgical procedure is based on the comparison of the risk to potential benefit.
-Although the majority of patients do not experience these complications, you should discuss each of them with your plastic surgeon to make sure you understand all possible consequences of gynecomastia surgery.
+Although the majority of patients do not experience these complications, you should discuss each of them with your plastic surgeon to make sure you understand all possible consequences of breast reduction mammoplasty or mastopexy (breast lift).

-The most common risks associated with gynecomastia surgery are:
+The more common risks associated with Breast Reduction and Mastopexy Surgery are as follows: